Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Appalachian State and its opponents have combined for 67.5 points or more only one time this season.
+- Appalachian State and its opponents have combined for 67.5 points -- this matchup's over/under -- only once this season.

-- The two teams combine to average 77.3 points per game, 9.8 more than the over/under in this contest.
+- Western Kentucky has combined with its opponents to score more than 67.5 points in seven of 12 games this season.

+- Saturday's total is 9.8 points lower than the two team's combined 77.3 points per game average.

-- The 48 combined points per game that these two squads have allowed this season are 19.5 fewer than the 67.5 over/under in this contest.
+- The 48 combined points per game that these two squads have allowed this season are 19.5 fewer than the 67.5 total in this contest.

-- The average total in Mountaineers games this season is 56.3, 11.2 points fewer than Saturday's total of 67.5 .
+- The average total in Mountaineers games this season is 56.3, 11.2 points fewer than Saturday's over/under of 67.5 .

-- The 67.5-point over/under in this game is equal to the average total in Hilltoppers games this season.
+- The 67.5 PPG average total in Hilltoppers games this season is the same as this game's over/under.

 Appalachian State Stats and Trends